karlkyck/OReilly-Architecture-Katas-Winter-2025/ProductImplementationDecisions/Operational-Analysis.md

 - ACCEPTED

 ### Context
 Certifiable, Inc. is preparing for significant scaling, with the potential to grow by more than 10 times.
 The income per certification remains at $800.
-As we aim to maintain our Service Level Agreements (SLAs) for test completion amidst this growth, it's crucial to assess our current grading capacityexpert resources and profit margins.
+As we aim to maintain our Service Level Agreements (SLAs) for test completion amidst this growth, it's crucial to assess our current grading capacity expert resources and profit margins.

 **Current Situation Analysis**
 - **Current Number of Scoring Experts**: 300